 SR: While we initially grouped institutions this way, libraries and consortia consistently fed back to us that this was more complicated/confusing than it needed to be.
 So rather than think of different types of “institutions,” it’s easier to think of different publishing activity “types” – publishing as a lead author, publishing as a contributing author, or publishing with affiliations in both designations.

 Given the selectivity and niche of these journals, some research-intensive universities publish little to not-at-all, and smaller institutions publish more frequently as lead authors.
 Simplifying the participation criterion to just publishing activity elides the traditional distinction of “research intensive” vs. “teaching” institutions etc.

 I don’t want to add further confusion by grouping institutions as you’ve indicated.
 We purposely eliminated this distinction for clarity.

 RP: Ok.
 I ask this question in the context of Martin Eve’s estimate that there are only 300 libraries that will support OA membership schemes.
 (I should add that he said this in the context of a new initiative from COPIM that aims [like PLOS] to “broaden the pool” of universities willing to join a membership scheme).

 SR: As you say, Martin Eve identified about 300 libraries that will support OA membership schemes.
 There’s some nuance worth flagging, however.

 The TL;DR is that Martin’s statement is true if you assume institutions that are participating for largely altruistic reasons – because it’s the “right thing to do.”
 The PLOS CAP model couldn’t be predicated on that as a buying motivation.
 So it helps to go back to “collective action” basics.
 Credit to Dr. Kamran Naim for elucidating this at the Basel Sustainable Publishing Forum last week.

-For collective action schemes to work there are generally two levers you can pull:
+schemes to work there are generally two levers you can pull: